Kyle Field: Beginning

 In the fall of 1904, Edwin Jackson Kyle, an 1899 graduate of Texas A&M and professor of horticulture, was named president of the General Athletics Association.
 Kyle wanted to secure and develop an athletic field to promote the school's athletics.
 Texas A&M was unwilling to provide funds, so Kyle fenced off a section of the southwest corner of campus that had been assigned to him for agricultural use.
 Using $650 of his own money, he purchased a covered grandstand from the Bryan fairgrounds and built wooden bleachers to raise the seating capacity to 500 people.

 On November 11, 1904, the Texas A&M Board of Directors set this area as a permanent athletic field, which served as the home for the football and baseball teams.
 After the stands were built, students supported naming the field after its founder and builder.

+The first football game was played on Kyle Field in 1905, when A&M defeated Houston YMCA 29-0.
+The fenced area was 250,000 m2 and can accommodate nearly 500 people on its wooden bleachers.
 Accordingly, in 1906, the Corps of Cadets unofficially named the field "Kyle Field" in Kyle's honor.

 Though some sources suggest the November 21, 1921 game between the Texas A&M Aggies and their archrival the University of Texas at Kyle Field became the first college football game to offer a live, play-by-play broadcast on radio, this claim is incorrect.
 The first live, play-by-play broadcast on radio of a college football game occurred October 8, 1921 at Forbes Field when KDKA-AM broadcast a Pittsburgh vs. West Virginia game.
 The Texas Historical Commission installed a historical marker at Kyle Field in 2005 indicating that, while it was not the first broadcast in the US, it is believed to be the first in Texas.